wp-plugins/twitter-image-host/readme.txt

 == Upgrade Notice ==

+= 0.5.7 =
+Twitter for iPhone 3.0.1 has a bug that prevents it from sending username and password.
+This update supports a workaround; see "Posting Images" in the readme for details.

 = 0.5.6 =
 This release fixes a bug that causes a 'not found' error when appending any parameters to the URL, or a trailing slash